 - For a Coinstar e-gift card that you can redeem at more than 20 retailers and restaurants

 - As a donation to a charity of your choice

 Using a Coinstar machine is pretty simple.
 Here are the steps you should follow:

-- Follow the prompts on the touch screen to get started.
+- Follow the prompts on the kiosk touch screen to get started.

-- Dump your clean, dry change into the machine’s tray and make sure you remove any debris that may jam the machine.
+- Dump your clean, dry change into the machine’s tray and remove any debris that may jam the machine.

 - Lift the handle to tilt the basket so the coins fall into the slot.

 - Take your printed voucher that displays your total once the machine completes its count.